zwiebert/tronferno-fhem/README.md

 ## General

-This project contains two different FHEM modules for the purpose of controlling and utilizing pyhsical Fernotron devices via radio frequency.
+This project contains two different FHEM modules for the purpose of controlling and utilizing physical Fernotron devices via radio frequency.
 Fernotron devices are shutters, plugs and  controllers, sensors for input.

 1. FHEM module Fernotron controls Fernotron devices and utilizes Sensors and Switches for usage with FHEM.
 It requires SIGNALduino as underlying IODev and RF transceiver hardware.
 The installation is described below.
-After that, please refer to the [english module help text](doc/sduino_fernotron.pod).
+After that, please refer to the [English module help text](doc/sduino_fernotron.pod).

 2. FHEM  Module Tronferno controls Fernotron devices.
 It has its own I/O device module TronfernoMCU.
 It requires the [Tronferno-MCU](https://github.com/zwiebert/tronferno-mcu) RF transceiver hardware.
-Istallation is described below.
-Please refer to  [english module help text](doc/tronferno.pod) for usage information after that.
+Installation is described below.
+Please refer to  [English module help text](doc/tronferno.pod) for usage information after that.

 ## Installation

-Installation and update of the modules and documentaion is done by FHEM's update command:
+Installation and update of the modules and documentation is done by FHEM's update command:

 ### Fernotron module for SIGNALduino
 ```